mhchavez/SCMA-Notebook.io/_posts/2019-09-23-Working-in-Mothur.md

-# WORKING IN MOTHUR 1
+# WORKING IN MOTHUR 2

+**OBJECTIVE** prepare and trim the chipmunk_fastq dataset provided in class using Mothur

-In our folder are raw sequence data of *the chipmunk dataset*, our previously generated *stability* file.
+**Recapitulating:** In our folder are raw sequence data of *the chipmunk dataset*, our previously generated *stability* file.
 Our job is to quality control the reads and analyze them.
-In the following directions we are following the Schloss pipeline in mothur.

-**OBJECTIVE** prepare and trim a small dataset  provided in class using Mothur

 ## PROCCESSING THE DATA: WORKING WITH MOTHUR
 **1. Loading mothur**